radgrad/docusaurus2/docs/developers/getting-started/howto/work-on-issues.md

 ### Run all tests

   5. Stop the running Meteor process (control-c)
   6. `meteor npm run test-all`.
 Note that this normally takes about 10-15 minutes to run.
 Ensure that all tests pass.
 If not, fix any errors and/or ask for help.
+(For important caveats regarding Windows, see [Testing Scripts](../../testing/reference/testing-scripts).)

 ### Merge into master, wait for CI results